dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 ## Implementing the Leaderboard Feature in Your React Game

 The first thing you will do to make your game look like a real game is to implement the leaderboard feature.
-This feature will enable users to sign in, so your game can track their max score and show their rank.
+This feature will enable players to sign in, so your game can track their max score and show their rank.

 ## Integrating React and Auth0

-To make Auth0 manage the identity of your users, you have to have an Auth0 account.
+To make Auth0 manage the identity of your players, you have to have an Auth0 account.
 If you don't have one yet, you can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">**sign up for a free Auth0 account** here</a>.

 After creating your account, you just have to create an [Auth0 Client](https://auth0.com/docs/clients) to represent your game.
 To do this, head to [the Clients page on the Auth0 dashboard](https://manage.auth0.com/#/clients) and click on the *Create Client* button.
 The dashboard will show you a form where you will have to inform the *name* of your client and its *type*.
 You can type *Aliens, Go Home!* as the name and choose the *Single Page Web Application* type (your game is a SPA based on React after all).
 Then, you can click on *Create*.